 Another issue with the way pricing works in Podia is that you can choose the currency at a store level only and all your products will be priced in the same currency.

 One useful tool that Podia offers for product pricing is coupons.
 So, you can discount your products either by an amount or by a percentage.
+You can choose to create coupons that applies to all your products or specific products only.

 Plus you can create direct links to your sales page that automatically applies the coupon on the checkout.